 What is Soko Glam doing well with its Instagram caption?

-- The caption gives detailed steps on exactly how the brand’s top product helps buyers
+- The long caption gives detailed steps on exactly how the brand’s top product helps buyers

 - It’s integrating its product with trending topics with hashtags, ensuring it’s dialed in, relevant, and part of the conversation

-- It’s featuring a clear call to action by telling followers to use the link in bio to receive 15% off of all Soko Glam’s number one rated products
+- It’s featuring a clear CTA by telling followers to use the link in bio to receive 15% off of all Soko Glam’s number one rated products

 Learn More: How to make money on Instagram